Frank D. Peregory: Military career

 Peregoy's mother died in 1931, forcing him to quit school to help his father support his seven siblings.
-In May, Peregoy joined Company K (Monticello Guard) of the 116th Infantry Regiment of the Virginia National Guard at Charlottesville, the seat of Albemarle County.
-Because Peregoy was only fifteen at the time (he lied about his year of birth) it became part of his permanent record along with the accidental misspelling of his surname.
+In May, Peregoy joined Company K ("Monticello Guard") of the 116th Infantry Regiment of the Virginia National Guard at Charlottesville, the seat of Albemarle County.
+Because Peregoy was only fifteen at the time, he lied about his year of birth.
+The error became part of his official military records, along with an accidental misspelling of his surname.
 In 1941, Peregory married Bessie Kirby.
 Before the entrance of the United States into World War II, Peregory's unit was inducted into federal service on February 3, 1941.

-As a member of the 29th Division Peregory moved with it to Fort Meade and the unit began training for participation in the war.
+As a member of the 29th Division Peregory moved with it to Fort Meade, Maryland, and the unit began training for participation in the war.
 While patrolling a beach in North Carolina shortly after the Pearl Harbor attack, Peregoy rescued a drowning comrade.
-In recognition of his action and disregard of danger to himself, he was awarded the Soldier's Medal, the highest non-combat award that a soldier can receive for saving a life.
+In recognition of his action and disregard of danger to himself, he was awarded the Soldier's Medal, the highest non-combat award that a soldier can receive for heroism.
 The 29th was then sent overseas to train in Scotland and England for the next two years.
 The 29th was selected along with the Regular Army's 1st Infantry Division to attack one of five fortified beaches, codenamed Omaha.

 Medal of Honor action

 After the assault had been postponed several times, on June 6, 1944, Peregory landed with the 116th at Omaha Beach as part of the Normandy Invasion, also known as D-Day.
-His unit was among the first wave of troops to assault the beach but despite fierce enemy resistance that included heavy shelling and machine gun fire, his unit made its way to the town of Grandcampe-Maisy, by June 8.
+His unit was among the first wave of troops to assault the beach but despite fierce enemy resistance that included heavy shelling and machine gun fire, his unit made its way to the town of Grandcamp-Maisy, by June 8.

-While his unit advanced on the German defenses, the leading elements of his unit began receiving fire from German forces.
-The Germans were firmly entrenched on high ground overlooking the town and were able to inflict severe damage to allied forces as they approached.
-Numerous attempts to neutralize the enemy position by supporting artillery and tank fire had proved ineffective until Technical Sergeant Peregory risked his own life by advancing up the hill under heavy enemy fire.
-He worked his way to the crest of the hill where he discovered an entrenchment leading to the main enemy fortifications 200 yards away.
-Without hesitating, he leaped into the trench and moved toward the emplacement.
-When he encountered a squad of enemy riflemen, he attacked them with hand grenades and his bayonet, killed 8 and forced 3 to surrender.
-He then continued along the trench, forcing more than 32 German soldiers to surrender, including the machine gunners.
-This action opened the way for the leading elements of the battalion allowing them to advance and secure its objective.
-For his actions Peregory was recommended and approved for the Medal of Honor.
+While his unit advanced on the German defenses, the leading elements began receiving fire from German forces.
+The Germans were firmly entrenched on high ground overlooking the town and were able to inflict severe damage on Allied forces as they approached.
+Numerous attempts to neutralize the enemy position by supporting artillery and tank fire had proved ineffective until Technical Sergeant Peregoy risked his own life by advancing up the hill under heavy enemy fire.
+He worked his way to the crest of the hill, where he discovered an entrenchment which led to the main enemy fortifications 200 yards away.
+Without hesitating, he leapt into the trench and moved toward the emplacement.
+When he encountered a squad of enemy riflemen, he attacked them with hand grenades and his bayonet, killing eight and forcing three to surrender.
+He then continued along the trench, forcing 32 more German soldiers to surrender, including the machine gunners.
+This action opened the way for the leading elements of the battalion to advance and secure their objective.
+For his actions, Peregoy was recommended and approved for the Medal of Honor.
 His Medal of Honor citation reads: